 3. Test Your Water Meter

 Do your faucets, toilets and other plumbing fixtures appear to be in good working order, but your monthly bill has increased and you're not sure why?
-If you haven’t got a leaking faucet, there could be a hidden leak somewhere in your pipes.
-Finding out exactly where in your system the problem is occurring is a job for an experienced Mississauga plumber, but you can confirm that you've got a leak by checking out your meter, which is typically located on the outside wall of a home.
+If the problem is not related to a leaking faucet, Mississauga homeowners may find that they are dealing with a hidden leak somewhere in their water supply pipes.
+Finding out exactly where in your system the problem is occurring is a job for an experienced plumber, but you can confirm that you've got a leak by checking out your meter, which is typically located on the outside wall of a home.

 Right before everyone in the house goes to bed for the night, make sure all fixtures and appliances are turned off so there's no water flowing.
 Then grab a pen and a paper, take a look at your meter, and note the position of the indicator, which is usually a small black or red triangle, or a dial arm.
 In the morning, before you access any fixtures or appliances, check the meter again.
 If the new reading is higher than it was the night before or the indicator is actively moving, that's a strong indication that your system has a hidden leak.